Pi4J/pi4j-maven-archetype/README.md

 Before starting the new project generation, the archetype asks you some configuration data:

-1. _Choose archetype:_ select the _raspimaven-archetype_ from the list shown
+1. _Choose archetype:_ select the _pi4j-maven-archetype_ from the list shown
 1. _Define value for property 'groupId':_ choose the Maven groupId for your project.
 (If don't know what is a groupId, don't worry, just type _com.example_)
 1. _Define value for property 'artifactId':_ choose a name for the program executable your project will produce
 1. _Define value for property 'version':  1.0-SNAPSHOT:_ type Enter to accept the default value shown, or type the initial version, something like _1.0.0_